ogs22/cookbook/glossary/bang_s_theorem.md

-If a tetrahedron\\'s faces all have the same perimeter, then the faces are all congruent triangles.
+If a tetrahedron’s faces all have the same perimeter, then the faces are all congruent triangles.